Dustyroom/flat-kit-doc/index.md

 ## 5.3.
 Buoyancy

-This script is used with _Water_ shader specifially when there is an object on the water surface, and you want it to phisically flow on this surface.
+This script is used with _Water_ shader specifically when there is an object on the water surface, and you want it to phisically flow on this surface.
 The object will replicate the water's shape, while water is being deformed.
 This scripts is added on the object as a component.
 You'll need to point to the water object mesh this object is interacting with (in _Water_ field of the script interface).

 ![Buoyancy script interface](FlatKit_Manual_Images/buoyancy_interface.png)
 > _Buoyancy_ script interface

 - _Water_ field is where you choose the mesh of the water surface.
 The object holding this script will be afloat on this mesh.
 - _Size_ parameter sets the definition of the movement, meaning, how many of the _Water_ object's vertices it takes into account.
-- _Amplitude_ is how far the object travels from its initial point on the water while foating.
+- _Amplitude_ is how far the object travels from its initial point on the water while floating.

 # 6. Demo Scenes